A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Overview

-This pillar protects cultural expression and language rights by embedding Parity of Esteem for Irish and British identities, while constitutionally recognising Northern Irish identity as a protected civic identity rooted in place, lived experience, and shared institutions.
+This pillar protects cultural expression and language rights by embedding parity between Irish and British identities, while recognising Northern Irish identity as a protected civic identity grounded in place, lived experience, and shared institutions.

 Policy Function